odaiwai/2020_SARS2-CoV_COVID19/README.md

 # 2020/03/11 - NOTES
  - This was started on the 5th of January, when initial reports of some sort of illness in Wuhan were started to appear in Hong Kong.
-Hence the original name of the repository, and many reference to Wuhan Coronvirus, etc.
+Hence the original name of the repository, and many referenceis to Wuhan Coronvirus, etc.
- - I've changed it now, as a certain US President is doubling down on using it to stoke up racial resentment, playing right into the Chinese Government's victimhood propaganda.
+ - I've changed it now, as a certain US President is doubling down on using it to stoke up racial resentment propaganda.

 ## 2020/03/27 - NOTES

+ - Added separate routines to download and process the data and to produce the graphs.

 Yes, I know my Python isn't perfect - this is a work in progress, and I'm learning every day.